+ HENTHORN LA ROCQUE

 THE DIVERS

-In The Divers, La Rocque and Henthorn apply this anachronistic methodology to the topic of transformation, desired or otherwise.
+In The Divers, La Rocque and Henthorn applied this anachronistic methodology to the topic of bodily transformation, desired or otherwise.
 These potential transformations may be gradual or sudden, generated by force or passivity.

 MASSAGE PORTAL